KDAB/GammaRay/ReadMe-commercial.txt

 Please visit http://www.kdab.com to meet the people who write code like this.

-GammaRay and the GammaRay image are trademarks of Klarälvdalens Datakonsult AB.
+GammaRay and the GammaRay logo are trademarks of Klarälvdalens Datakonsult AB.